mathewgomas-alfred/mathewgomas.io/untranslatable_pages/cmake_settings_for_developers.rst

 CMake Settings for Developers
 =============================

-The `CMake <https://www.cmake.org>`_ build system generators used by Krita is one of the most used build system generatorss in the C++ world.
-A build system is a system that describes how a an application should be built from source code.
+The `CMake <https://www.cmake.org>`_ build system generators used by Krita is one of the most used build system generators in the C++ world.
+A build system is a system that describes how an application should be built from source code.
 CMake generates a build system from the information given in the CMakeLists.txt and `*.cmake` files.
 It is a complete but rather unusual language.

 If you start working on Krita, you will need knowledge of two things: how to run the cmake generator, and which variables are important there, and how to edit the CMakeLists.txt files.
 This page tells you how to run the cmake generator.